leoz0214/pyriodic-table/README.md

 # Introduction

-`periodic_table` is a simple Python library which aims to achieve the following:
+`pyriodic_table` is a simple Python library which aims to achieve the following:

 - Provide insightful data (as accurate as possible) on the 118 chemical elements discovered to date, starting with hydrogen, all the way to the super-heavy oganesson!